restfulapi/restful-api/README.md

         }
     }

-###Full list of configuration elements for a json groovy bean marshaller
+###Full list of configuration elements for a json bean marshaller
 The configuration block for the marshaller can contain the following in any order:

-    inherits = <array of json groovy bean marshaller template names>
+    inherits = <array of json bean marshaller template names>
     supports <class>
     deepMarshallsAssociations <true|false>
     <field-block>*